-- f) In evaluating and approving applications for development within WESTON 7, the City shall require technical studies in support of such applications as required by the VOP and the policies of this Plan.
-The technical studies, including Block Plans and Development Concept Reports, shall detail the relative merits and requirements of the individual property subject to the application, as well as on the Quadrant that the application is located within, and on the broader WESTON 7 area. - g) Technical studies related to transportation shall be completed through a quadrant-based strategy to facilitate the systematic and cohesive implementation of the internal multi-modal transportation network.
-The Major and Minor Collector Road Network, as identified on Schedule 4 within a Quadrant will be secured by the City prior to development proceeding within that Quadrant, while Local Roads will be delivered when adjacent development proceeds.
-A transportation technical study will be necessary to ensure that large-scale developments do not advance significantly without the assurance that fundamental infrastructure elements such as roadways, active transportation networks, and transit capacities are adequately established in both interim and ultimate conditions.
+- In evaluating and approving applications for development within WESTON 7, the City shall require technical studies in support of such applications as required by the VOP and the policies of this Plan.
+The technical studies, including Block Plans and Development Concept Reports, shall detail the relative merits and requirements of the individual property subject to the application, as well as on the Quadrant that the application is located within, and on the broader WESTON 7 area. - h) All development within WESTON 7 shall be subject to an implementing Zoning By-law and Site Plan Approval.
+All implementing Zoning By-law approvals shall be subject to a Hold (H) Provision.
+The Phasing of development shall be established on the basis of the requirements for the removal of the Hold (H) Provision, in accordance with the policies of this Plan, and in consideration of the identified Growth Threshold of 26,000 people and jobs combined a maximum of 16,000 people and 10,000 jobs.